Michael Talia

 Michael Talia (born 11 February 1993) is a former professional Australian rules footballer who played for the Western Bulldogs and Sydney Swans in the Australian Football League (AFL).
-He is the brother of Daniel Talia who plays for the Adelaide Football Club, and is the grandson of Harvey Stevens, a former Footscray player leading the club to their first premiership in 1954.
+He is the brother of Daniel Talia.
+Michael is the grandson of Harvey Stevens, a former Footscray player leading the club to their first premiership in 1954.
 His great-grandfather, Arthur Stevens, also played for Footscray.